 Our innovative research projects

-BBH supports and funds research at leading universities to validate the use of the biochemistry and biomarkers we are measuring.
-Our research aims to increase understanding of the physiology of mental health symptoms and how to manage repair.
-This enhances outcomes for patients.
+At BBH, we support and fund research at leading universities to validate the use of the biochemistry and biomarkers in mental health assessment and treatment.
+Our research endeavours to increase understanding of the physiology mechanisms underlying mental health symptoms and explore effective strategies for repair and management.
+By enhancing knowledge in this area, we aim to improve outcomes for patients around the world who are struggling with mental health.

 BBH supported research has demonstrated the following: